 When the doors of Cornucopia opened on June 23rd, 1980, it was the first store on the basement-level of Thorne’s Marketplace at the center of Northampton.
 The only employees were Bud, his mother Jean Stockwell, his grandmother Ruth Bradley, and Sydney.
 They’d built every fixture except the metal shelving.
 Just two months later, on August 30th, Sydney Flum and Bud Stockwell were married in the store in front of the produce case, and had their reception at Paul & Elizabeth’s restaurant, still a Thorne’s neighbor to this day.

 Half a year later, the Cornucopia institution known as Iain Stewart was hired to work the register, cut gigantic two hundred-twenty pound wheels of Gruyere, and anything else that was needed.
-Twenty-nine years later, Iain is the store’s all-knowledgeable supplements buyer, and an accomplished digital photographer besides.
+Thirty-four years later, Iain is the store’s all-knowledgeable supplements buyer, and an accomplished digital photographer besides.
 Behind the herbs counter, you can see an ad hoc gallery with beautifully detailed nature and landscape images rotating constantly.